 CCAR reporting complexity was being compounded due to previous mergers and acquisitions.
 The European bank that Clarity Management were working with had recently acquired a smaller bank in the US that had recently made an acquisition of its own.
 Two layers of post-acquisition dynamics challenged transparency into where data was being sourced and who owned the systems.
 This was a problem for meeting CCAR which required good quality data and data models.

 The global distribution of the parties involved added to this complexity.
-The bank had multiple organisations working in multiple countries who had only been recently introduced to each other after the merger.
-Different organisations in different places with different management tools that lacked established lines of communication made organising CCAR reporting even more of a challenge.
+The bank had multiple organizations working in multiple countries who had only been recently introduced to each other after the merger.
+Different organizations in different places with different management tools that lacked established lines of communication made organizing CCAR reporting even more of a challenge.